Automorphisms of fine curve graphs for nonorientable surfaces: Key propositions

 \begin{enumerate}[1.] \item $\alpha$ preserves the union of torus pairs and pants pairs consists of only nonseparating curves \item $\alpha$ preserves the set of torus pairs \item $\alpha$ preserves the degenerate torus pairs \item $\alpha$ preserves the set of torus triples \end{enumerate}

 {\it Step 1.} Let $c$ and $d$ are nonseparating two-sided curves which intersect.
-It is enough to show that the following three conditions are equivalent: \begin{enumerate}[(1)] \item The pair $\{c,d\}$ is a torus pair or a pants pair. \item There exists at most one other vertex of $\mathcal{C}^{\dagger}(N)$ that lies in the hull of $\{c,d\}$. \item There exists at most one vertex of $\mathcal{C}^{\dagger}(N)$ whose link contains the link of $\{c,d\}$, where the {\it link} of a set $A$ of vertices in a graph is the subgraph spanned by the set of vertices that are not in $A$ and are connected by an edge to each vertex in $A$. \end{enumerate}
+It is enough to show that the following three conditions are equivalent: \begin{enumerate}[(1)] \item The pair $\{c,d\}$ is a torus pair or a pants pair. \item There exists at most one other vertex of $\mathcal{C}^{\dagger}(N)$ lies in the hull of $\{c,d\}$. \item There exists at most one vertex of $\mathcal{C}^{\dagger}(N)$ whose link contains the link of $\{c,d\}$. \end{enumerate}

-As in \cite{Long--Margalit--Pham--Verberne--Yao}, (2) and (3) are equivalent by Lemma \ref{presv_hulls}.
-Item (1) implies (2) in the same way as in \cite{Long--Margalit--Pham--Verberne--Yao}.
-Step 1 is completed by proving that (2) implies (1), i.e., the following claim.

-\begin{claim} Let $c$ and $d$ be nonseparating two-sided curves which intersect.
-If there exists at most one other vertex of $\mathcal{C}^{\dagger}(N)$ that lies in the hull of $\{c,d\}$, then the pair $\{c,d\}$ is a torus pair or a pants pair. \end{claim}